The weekly launch of an ozonesonde1 at Lauder in Central Otago enables scientists to monitor the distribution of ozone2 up through the atmosphere3.

 NARRATOR

 The NIWA scientists at Lauder are interested in monitoring how ozone concentration is distributed up through the atmosphere.
 Each week, they prepare an ozonesonde and attach it to a radio transmitter all packaged in a polystyrene box.
-Two staff members put on protective clothing to inflate a rubber balloon with hydrogen gas.
-They then attach a clear plastic parachute.
+Two staff members put on protective clothing to inflate a rubber balloon with hydrogen4 gas.
+They then attach a clear plastic5 parachute.
 The ozonesonde is carefully hung from the balloon.

 Eventually, the balloon will burst, and the sonde will take about an hour to parachute back to Earth.
 Lauder offers a reward to anyone who finds and returns the sonde.